 At HCA Florida Memorial Hospital, our experienced and knowledgeable leadership team is committed to improving the quality of care we provide to serve the healthcare needs of our community.

 President and CEO

-Prior to joining HCA Florida Memorial Hospital, Brad was CEO of the 288 bed Piedmont Medical Center in Rock Hill, SC, a Tenet facility.
-During his 10-year tenure with Tenet, which included stints as VP of Business Development, COO and CEO at two hospitals, his facilities were recognized with the Circle of Excellence Award, Tenet’s highest honor, 3 times.
+Prior to joining Memorial, Brad was CEO of the 288 bed Piedmont Medical Center in Rock Hill, SC, a Tenet Health facility.
+During his 10-year tenure with Tenet Health, which included stints as VP of Business Development, COO, and CEO at two hospitals, his facilities were recognized with the Circle of Excellence Award, Tenet’s highest honor, 3 times.
 He was named one of the Charlotte Business Journal’s Top 40 under 40 in 2017.
-In 2015 he was named a South Carolina Economic Ambassador by then Governor Nikki Haley, and he also received the Regent’s Early Careerist Award from the South Carolina ACHE Chapter in 2014.
+In 2015 he was named a South Carolina Economic Ambassador by then Governor Nikki Haley, and also received the Regent’s Early Careerist Award from the South Carolina ACHE Chapter in 2014.

 Originally from the Carolinas, he earned his bachelor’s degree in Finance at Wofford College in Spartanburg, SC, and his master’s degree in Health Administration at the Medical University of South Carolina in Charleston, SC.

 Tammy L. Razmic, MHA, joined HCA Florida Memorial Hospital as its Chief Operating Officer in December 2020.

 Razmic is an accomplished healthcare executive with over 30 years of experience.
 Most recently, Razmic was Chief Operating Officer of Palm Beach Gardens Medical Center in Palm Beach Gardens, Florida.
 A member of the Tenet Healthcare system, Palm Beach Gardens is a 199-bed advanced tertiary medical center system specializing in comprehensive cardiovascular care and serving the community for more than fifty years.